amueller69/Law-School-Notes/Fall-2018/Contracts/06-Restitution.md

 ### *Webb v.
 McGowin*

 P falls off of mill and is severely injured while attempting to prevent it from falling on top of D. P's injuries render him physically unable to work and D promises to pay $15/week out of gratitude for saving his life.
 D kept promise and made payments for 8 years until his death.
 P bringing action against D's estate for refusing to continue payments.
 The court applies rule where **there is sufficient consideration in promise to pay for past services if promisee confers a *material benefit* upon the promisor**.
 It also acknowledges the rule applied in *Mills v.
 Wyman* where for a moral obligation to constitute consideration there must have existed some prior legal obligation.
 However, it identifies qualification to this rule in cases where a material benefit is conferred.
 In such cases, subsequent promise to pay is a *ratification* of the benefit provided, suggesting a previous request/invitation for the benefit was implied.
 Saving D from serious bodily harm is a material benefit and it was provided to P's detriment.
-Hence, the court ruled that the agreement is enforceable.
+Hence, the court ruled that the agreement is enforceable

+---